Thrasher incident: Aftermath

 Bryan advised Wilson to not send a note in such bellicose terms, and had Lansing redraft the note.
 It was noted that only one American was killed, thus grounds for a legal protest was weak.
 The decision was made to leave off a formal protest for the time being, as Thrasher may be simply an isolated incident.

 Two attacks followed: one, an air attack on the Cushing, and then a submarine attack on an American tanker, the Gulflight.
 On 7 May a U-boat sank RMS Lusitania.
 The incident was a great deal more severe, as the U-boat had this time attacked with no warning at all.
 Many people, including over a hundred US citizens, died in the shipwreck.
 The US sent a diplomatic note to Germany asking for an apology and reparations for both ships.
 The note included a warning that the US would take "any necessary act in sustaining the rights of its citizens or in safeguarding the sacred duties of international law."

 The Lusitania sinking brought up the Thrasher case again.
 The Germans claimed that they had given the ship ample time to evacuate (10 minutes, extended to 23), and that they had been forced to sink the ship due to the approach of "suspicious vessels".
 This point was brought up by Bryan in his discussions with Wilson.
 The German government also contended that if a merchant ship tries to escape capture and seek assistance, that alters the duty of the commander of the attacking vessel to try to ensure the safety of non-combatants aboard the merchant ship, even after the ship subsequently stops and ceased resistance.
 The US government rejected this contention.

 Thrasher's body washed ashore on the coast of Ireland on 11 July 1915, after it had been in the sea for 106 days.
 At first, authorities mistook him for a Lusitania victim and designated him Body No. 248.

-During the subsequent British inquiry led by Lord Mersey, which ended in July, one of the passengers was angry at the "bungled" evacuation, alleging that had the crew been well organized and the passengers well led, all of those on the ship could have been safely evacuated before the torpedo was fired.
+During the subsequent British inquiry led by Lord Mersey, which ended in July, one of the passengers claimed they were angry at the "bungled" evacuation, alleging that had the crew been well organized and the passengers well led, all of those on the ship could have been safely evacuated before the torpedo was fired.
 The passenger thus blamed Elder, Dempster, their Marine Superintendent and his brother-in-law Fred Davies for the loss of life.
 Mersey ultimately found that the ship only had five minutes to evacuate, thus placing all of the blame on the U-boat captain.
 Many later authors suspect the true amount of time given to evacuate was likely around 10 minutes, in between the British and German claims.
 Journalist and Lusitania conspiracy theorist Colin Simpson claims the torpedo may have detonated the Falabas cargo, but the inquiry at the time did not believe this was an issue.